-In connection with its review of 2020 compensation, the Compensation Committee set a general guideline for total target compensation, over time, at a range from the median to the 75th percentile of the applicable peer group, reserving for the Compensation Committee the flexibility to recognize differences by individual.
+In connection with the review of 2021 compensation, Pay Governance presented to the Compensation Committee a comparison of total compensation and each of its components with the median in each position's peer group.
+The Compensation Committee set a general guideline for total target compensation, over time, at a range from the median to the 75th percentile of the applicable peer group, reserving for the Compensation Committee the flexibility to recognize differences by individual.
 The Company competes for talented executives in a highly-compensated industry.
 The Compensation Committee believes that this range is appropriate in light of the competitive nature of the Company's businesses as well as the Company's and its management's performance.
 The Compensation Committee believes that these guidelines for total target compensation provide a useful point of reference, along with the other factors described above, in administering the Company's executive compensation program.
-For 2020, after considering individual performance and scope of responsibilities, the Compensation Committee believes that all NEOs are assigned total target compensation levels consistent with the compensation philosophy.
+For 2021, after considering individual performance and scope of responsibilities, the Compensation Committee believes that all NEOs are assigned total target compensation levels consistent with the compensation philosophy.